Prakash030/WeekDay-Assignment/README.md

 ## Live Link

-You can also access the live version of the application at [Your Live Link](http://your-live-link.com).
+You can also access the live version of the application at [Live Link](https://week-day-assignment-7f1jcemww-prakashs-projects-bb97bab2.vercel.app/).